CalConnect/DEVGUIDE/_appendixes/Glossary.md

 Specifies the participants or non-participants (e.g., room or resources) for an event.
 This property in iCalendar can contain multiple attributes specifying additional information, i.e., role, participation status, group membership, delegation, etc. (Reference: [RFC5545](https://tools.ietf.org/html/rfc5545#section-3.6.4.1).)

 <h5 id="autoconfiguration">Autoconfiguration</h5>
-the process of configuring clients such as mobile devices or desktop applications to access a service, or class of service, with a minimum of input from the user of the device.
+The process of configuring clients such as mobile devices or desktop applications to access a service, or class of service, with a minimum of input from the user of the device.
 See also Autodiscovery.

 <h5 id="autodiscovery">Autodiscovery</h5>
 The process used to determine the services provided by a host, or for a domain, including retrieval of the recommended configuration values for those services.
-The autodiscovery funtionality requires the service provider to declare in a standard way which services are available and what their configuration looks like for the requesting user.
+The autodiscovery functionality requires the service provider to declare in a standard way which services are available and what their configuration looks like for the requesting user.
 See also Autoconfiguration.
-(Reference: draft-daboo-aggregated-service-discovery.)
+(Reference: [draft-daboo-aggregated-service-discovery](https://datatracker.ietf.org/doc/draft-daboo-aggregated-service-discovery/).)

 <h5 id="autoschedule">Autoschedule</h5>
 Accept scheduling invitations automatically with no human intervention.